 To screen for, detect, and monitor excessive exposure to specific heavy metals

-48 hours before collection, you should not eat seafood.
+You should not eat seafood for 48 hours before sample collection.
 If you have had a procedure in which either gadolinium- or iodine-containing contrast media has been administered, wait 96 hours before sample collection.

-A heavy metals panel is a group of tests that measures the quantity of specific potentially toxic metals in the blood, urine or, more rarely, in the hair or other body tissue or fluid.
-A laboratory may offer several different groupings of heavy metals panels as well as tests for individual metals.
-The most common combination includes lead, mercury, and arsenic.
-Other panels may include one or more additional metals, such as cadmium, copper, or zinc.
-A healthcare practitioner will select which metals to test for based upon what a person may have been exposed to in addition to clinical symptoms.
+A heavy metals panel is a group of tests that detects and measures specific potentially toxic metals in the blood, urine or, more rarely, in the hair or other body tissue or fluid.
+A laboratory may offer several different heavy metals panels as well as individual tests for metals.
+The most common combination includes:

-The signs and symptoms that a person may experience depend upon the type of metal, its form, the quantity, the length of exposure, the type of exposure, the age of the person, and the person's general state of health.
+The signs and symptoms that you may experience depend upon the type of metal, its form, the quantity, the length of exposure, the type of exposure, your age, and your general state of health.
 Some metals are much more toxic than others, and one form of a metal may be more harmful than other forms, such as an organic versus an inorganic metal compound.
-How a person is exposed can influence the amount of metal absorbed and the part(s) of the body that are affected.
-For example, a metal that does little when it is held in someone's hand, or is only moderately harmful and poorly absorbed when swallowed, may be much more toxic and cause severe lung damage when its vapors are inhaled.
+How you are exposed can influence the amount of metal absorbed and the part(s) of the body that are affected.
+For example, a metal that does little when it is held in your hand, or is only moderately harmful and poorly absorbed when swallowed, may be much more toxic and cause severe lung damage when its vapors are inhaled.

 Severe acute exposure can cause damage and, in some cases, can be life-threatening, but moderate exposures over time should also be monitored.
 The body is able to process small amounts of heavy metals, but moderate to large quantities can accumulate in the kidneys, liver, bones and brain.
 Some metals are considered carcinogenic – they increase the risk of developing cancer – and some can affect the body's ability to produce red and white blood cells.
 Fetuses and young children are at the highest risk because exposures to low or moderate concentrations can affect physical and mental development and can permanently damage the organs and brain.
 Many of the metals can be passed from the mother to the fetus, and some can be passed to the infant in breast milk.